biopython/biopython.github.io/wiki/BioSQL.md

 TESTDB = 'biosql_test'
 ```

-You can then run the unit test as normal, e.g.
+Change these to match your setup.
+You can then run the unit test as

-`python runtests test_BioSQL`
+normal, e.g.

-Right now there are a few rough edges and the test will fail :(
+`python run_tests.py test_BioSQL`

 Creating a (sub) database
 =========================